apnadkarni/blt/doc/combomenu.rst

     The default is "1".

   **-checkbuttoncolor** *colorName*
-    Specifies the color of the check for checkbutton items.
+    Specifies the color of the check in *checkbutton* items.
 The default is "red3".

   **-checkbuttonfillcolor** *colorName*
-    Specifies the fill color of the box for checkbutton items.
+    Specifies the fill color of the box for *checkbutton* items.
 If *colorName* is "", then the box color is the background color of the menu item.
 The default is "".

   **-checkbuttonoutlinecolor** *colorName*
-    Specifies the outline color of the box for checkbutton items.
+    Specifies the outline color of the box for *checkbutton* items.
 If *colorName* is "", then the no outline is drawn.
 The default is "".

   **-checkbuttonsize** *numPixels*
-    Specifies the size of the box of for checkbutton items.  *NumPixels* is a non-negative value indicating the width and height of the check box.
+    Specifies the size of the box of for *checkbutton* items.  *NumPixels* is a non-negative value indicating the width and height of the check box.
 The value may have any of the forms accept able to Tk_GetPixels.
     The default is "12".

-  **-command** *string*
+  **-command** *cmdString*
     Specifies a TCL command to be invoked when a menu item is selected: either by clicking on the menu item or using the **select** operation.
-    If *string* is "", then no command is invoked.
+    If *cmdString* is "", then no command is invoked.
 The default is "".

   **-cursor** *cursorName*
     Specifies the cursor to be used for the widget. *CursorName* may have